-Written and most recently updated in process on Monday, 15 August 2016.
+Written and most recently updated on Monday, 15 August 2016.

-By now I've been fairly well educated and quite thoroughly immersed in western protestantism and so ready to start a new page on this blog to tell a little more about the more formally theological aspects of my journey in faith.
+By now I've been fairly well educated and quite thoroughly immersed in western protestantism and so ready to start a new page on this blog to tell a little more about the more formally theological aspects of my journey.

-Fourteen years ago at this time I'd just finished a year-long Certificate in Community Economic Development at SDSU.
+Fourteen years ago at this time [twenty years as of 2022] I'd just finished a year-long Certificate in Community Economic Development at San Diego State University.
 Another credential for urban ministry, needless to say.
-Not surprisingly, fourteen years post- the CED certificate and now 24 years since Sizable Suburban Church recalled me have contained a lot of disappointments and unexpected outcomes; they've also featured building my résumé with new skills and experiences.
+Not surprisingly, fourteen years post- the CED certificate and now 24 years [make that 30 in 2022] since Sizable Suburban Church recalled me have contained a lot of disappointments and unexpected outcomes; they've also featured building my résumé with new skills and experiences.
 Tripling my piano repertoire!
-I've kept on keepin' on in the same direction, either because my sense of call wouldn't quit, or because none of the friends I'd expected to continue on the journey, who could have counseled me, still were in my world.
+I've kept on keepin' on in the same direction, either because my sense of call wouldn't quit, or because none of the friends I'd expected to continue on the journey – who could have counseled me – still were in my world.
 During Lent 2013 I wrote, "I fear more months, years, decades of aimless drifting."
 The door only can be opened from the other side.

 And on this mountain shall the Lord of hosts make unto all people a feast of fat things, a feast of wines on the lees, and he will swallow up death forever.
 Isaiah 25:6-7

 thanks for visiting—peace and joy to all of us!